 If your dog has been diagnosed with this disease, I recommend a food high in omega-3 fatty acids, as they have been shown to have a positive effect on dogs with this condition.
 Look for a food that contains flaxseed or fish oils.

 Most high-quality dog foods contain at least 0.3% omega-3s, but your Great Dane should get a little more than this - at least 0.5%.

 A low sodium diet is also necessary if your dog suffers from heart problems - go for a dog food without added salt.

 Great Danes are at risk of a type of bone cancer called osteosarcoma.
-It is fast-spreading and affects about 9% of giant breeds like Great Danes.
+It is fast-spreading and affects about 33% of large and giant breeds like Great Danes.

 It usually occurs in the leg bones.
 Symptoms can include limping, lameness, and difficulty going up and down stairs.
 Unfortunately, there is no cure, but amputation is usually recommended, followed by chemotherapy.
 Removal of a limb can, of course, considerably diminish a large dog's quality of life.